intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 │                  SGX Host                      │
 └────────────────────────────────────────────────┘
 ```
-The diagram above depicts the components used in the Intel SGX attestation sample app while running within
+The diagram above depicts the components used in the SGX attestation sample app while running within
 a Docker container.
 The Intel SGX sample app can also be run directly on an Intel SGX host, provided that dependencies such as Intel SGX DCAP have been installed.

-## Usage for running TDX Attestation Sample App as a docker container
+## Usage for running SGX Attestation Sample App as a docker container

 The [SGX Attestation Sample App](/inteltrustauthorityclient/examples/sgx_sample_app/sgx_sample_app.py) can be encapsulated as a container, enabling it to be executed in containerized environments.

 ### Prerequisites

-Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker-compose</b>—essential tools for running these applications within Docker containers.
+- Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker-compose</b>—essential tools for running this application within Docker container.

-Use <b>Docker version 20.10.17 or a more recent release</b>.
+    - Use <b>Docker version 20.10.17 or a more recent release</b>.
 Refer to the guide at https://docs.docker.com/engine/install/ubuntu/ for detailed instructions on Docker installation.

-Use <b>docker-compose version 1.29.2 or a more recent release</b>.
+    - Use <b>docker-compose version 1.29.2 or a more recent release</b>.
 Follow the steps outlined at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually for installing docker-compose.
+- A production SGX host with the SGX driver Installed and can generate quotes.
+- A running instance of Intel Trust Authority.

 ### Build Instructions

-Once `Docker` and `docker-compose` are installed, build the docker image with the following command:
+Once `docker` and `docker-compose` are installed, build the Sample Application Docker image in **/examples/sgx_sample_app/** with the following command:

 ```sh
 docker-compose --env-file ../.env build